 Manufacturers use several different types of materials to make gutters.
 There is wide variability in durability, curb appeal, weather resistance and price.
 These and other factors will determine which rain gutter system is best for your home.

 Aluminum gutters are a popular choice because they are easy to install, fairly weather-resistant and economical.
-They are available in a wide range of colors and cost between $4 to $10 per linear foot, installed.
-The curb appeal is good, but can diminish somewhat over time.
+They are available in a wide range of colors and cost between $4 and $10 per linear foot installed.
+The curb appeal is good but can diminish somewhat over time.
 The main disadvantage of aluminum that it is readily damaged and bent by flying debris and high winds.

 Wood gutters would be a rare choice, but wood is sometimes used for restoration work.
 The curb appeal is high, but it requires more maintenance to prevent cracks or rot.
 It’s also difficult to install.
-Cost have ranged between $12 and $20 per linear foot, but could be more so an an onsite inspection is necessary to determine the cost.
+Cost have ranged between $12 and $20 per linear foot but could be more, so an onsite inspection is necessary to determine the cost.

 Some installers charge separately to remove and haul away old gutters and downspouts, so ask the pro if the expense is included in the estimate.